 But finding a poem on your pillow, this is its own singular joy.
 A poem, well chosen, can speak with more precision, as well as fewer late-night calories, than chocolate.

-With Poem on Your Pillow Day mere days away, we’ve gathered up 10 delightful Pillow Poems.
-Choose one, and join the celebration on May 3, surprising a friend, a child or, yes, a lover.
+For Poem on Your Pillow Day, we’ve gathered up 10 delightful Pillow Poems.
+Choose one, and join the celebration, surprising a friend, a child or, yes, a lover.

 (Oh, and sweet chocolate, of course we intend no disrespect.)